Fairfax Injury Lawyer Brien Roche Addresses Civil Conspiracy Claims

 The first element of both claims is the same.
 The common law claim only requires proof of a tacit understanding.
 The statutory claim requires that the plaintiff prove that someone combined, associated, agreed or mutually undertook or concerted together with someone else.

-The two or more person requirement is fairly rigorous.
-These claims recognize an intracorporate immunity doctrine.
+The two or more persons requirement is fairly rigorous.
+The claims recognize an intracorporate immunity doctrine.
 What that doctrine says is that persons within a corporate entity acting within the scope of the employment only constitute one person.
-If however one person is acting outside of the scope of employment, then the two person requirement may be satisfied.
+If however one person is acting outside the scope of the employment, then the two-person requirement may be satisfied.
 A person steps outside the scope of the employment in that instance if they are acting on some external independent and personal motive.
 A corporation cannot conspire with a wholly-owned subsidiary.
 Partners cannot conspire when they are acting within the scope of their partnership.
 In the context of a breach of contract, to have two or more conspirators, there must be a third party to the contract.

 Civil Conspiracy-Common Law Claims